Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     go to your profile /
     go to someone else's profile /
     filter search
-        enter and then delete inputs and submit empty inputs ////// clear inputs
+        enter and then delete inputs and submit empty inputs / clear inputs /
-        clear all inputs
+        clear all inputs /
-        search with all inputs, minimum and maximum create one property
+        search with all inputs, minimum and maximum / create one property
     edit the property
+    open edit window and cancel
+    open delete window and cancel
     delete the property
     make an offer on a property
+    open, make change, cancel the edit window edit the offer
+    open and cancel the edit window
+    open and cancel the delete button
-    edit and delete the offer
+    delete the offer
+    make and leave an offer
-    log in to an account with a property with multiple offers accept an offer
+    log in to an account with a property with multiple offers open and cancel the accept
+    accept an offer
     view your sold properties
     bookmark 2 properties on one account, log off and unbookmark then rebookmark